MarinovM03/suminagashi/README.md

 - **Brush** — drag to draw ink; the ink feeds in proportion to stroke speed, so it spreads on the water instead of saturating like a marker.
 Hovering stirs the water without depositing ink.
+On touch screens every finger paints its own stroke in its own color — the rings and comb are multi-touch too.
 - **Rings** — press and hold: alternating drops of ink and water push outward into concentric rings, the classic suminagashi technique
 - **Comb** — drag a row of tines through floating ink to feather it